Skip to content

 This triggers the agentic code review architecture without leaving the terminal.

-Auto-compaction compresses conversation history at 95% context window capacity for extended sessions (GitHub Changelog), and repository memory persists conventions across sessions.
+Auto-compaction compresses conversation history at 95% context window capacity, which keeps long sessions going (GitHub Changelog).
+Repository memory persists conventions across sessions.

 Example

-Hardening a CI pipeline with minimal blast radius — use programmatic mode with scoped tool permissions so the agent can run tests and commit fixes but cannot push to remote or modify pipeline configuration:
+To harden a CI pipeline with minimal blast radius, use programmatic mode with scoped tool permissions.
+The agent can run tests and commit fixes, but cannot push to remote or modify pipeline configuration:

 copilot -p "Run the test suite, identify failing tests, and fix them" \